 6. Digital Vernier Caliper

 This modern upgrade replaces the traditional analogue dial Vernier with an LCD display that displays the measurement reading as a numeric value.
-Rather than a rack and pinion, these calipers use a linear encoder and are far more accurate.
-Some digital calipers can be switched between centimetres or millimetres, and inches.
-All provide zeroing the display at any point along the slide, allowing the same sort of differential measurements as with the dial caliper.
-They’re essential for important measurements, such of checking the close tolerance dimensions of bearings for replacements and any kind of fabrication work (e.g. lathe-work).
+Rather than a rack and pinion, these callipers use a linear encoder and are far more accurate.
+Some digital callipers can be switched between centimetres or millimetres, and inches.
+All provide zeroing the display at any point along the slide, allowing the same sort of differential measurements as with a dial calliper.
+They’re essential for important measurements, such as checking the close tolerance dimensions of bearings for replacements and any kind of fabrication work (e.g. lathe-work).
 For ultra-precise work and where it can be utilised, we recommend using a good quality Micrometer instead.

 7. Tap and Dye Set